The leg brace that allows Alex Smith to play football

 Though Jaylon Smith and Porter were the forerunners, Alex Smith is charting a new, unlikely path — one that even specialists watching from afar describe as a miracle.

-“To see him back and practicing, let alone … onto the active roster, it’s absolutely remarkable,” said Patrick Maloney, an orthopedic surgeon at The Institute for Foot and Ankle Reconstruction at Mercy Medical Center in Baltimore.
+“To see him back and practicing, let alone … on to the active roster, it’s absolutely remarkable,” said Patrick Maloney, an orthopedic surgeon at The Institute for Foot and Ankle Reconstruction at Mercy Medical Center in Baltimore.

-Typically, Maloney said, foot drop is the result of a neurological issue.
-Peroneal nerve damage, like Jaylon Smith had, or the byproduct of spinal surgeries, like in Porter’s case.
+Typically, Maloney said, foot drop is the result of a neurological issue: peroneal nerve damage, as Jaylon Smith had, or the byproduct of spinal surgeries, as in Porter’s case.

-“For most cases, it is a temporary event in that the nerve wakes back up and functions again, and is able to send those signals to the muscles to contract and bring the foot up,” Maloney said.
+“For most cases, it is a temporary event in that the nerve wakes back up and functions again and is able to send those signals to the muscles to contract and bring the foot up,” Maloney said.

-For Alex Smith, his foot drop is the result of 17 surgeries to repair his right tibia and fibula following the severe injury he suffered during a game on Nov.
+Alex Smith’s foot drop is the result of 17 surgeries to repair his right tibia and fibula after the severe injury he suffered during a game Nov.
 18, 2018, and to clean out a bacterial infection that destroyed surrounding tissue.
-He now has a titanium rod in his tibia, and muscles transferred from his other leg that provide coverage and blood flow.
+He now has a titanium rod in his tibia and muscles transferred from his other leg that provide coverage and blood flow.

-What those muscles don’t provide, however, is the neurological function for dorsiflexion, or the ability to lift his foot up.
+What those muscles don’t provide, however, is the neurological function for dorsiflexion, or the ability to lift the foot up.
 His peroneal nerve was removed during the multiple debridements.

 To gain full clearance when he runs, Smith will always need the assistance of a brace, and finding one that meets his changing needs may require continual customization.